whoschek/bzfs/README.md

-    Otherwise, after successful replication step, if any, delete existing destination datasets that are included via --{include|exclude}-dataset* policy yet do not exist within SRC_DATASET (which can be an empty dummy dataset!).
+    Otherwise, after successful replication step, if any, delete existing destination datasets that are included via --{include|exclude}-dataset* policy yet do not exist within SRC_DATASET (which can be an empty dataset, such as the virtual dataset named 'dummy'!).
 Does not recurse without --recursive.

     For example, if the destination contains datasets h1,h2,h3,d1 whereas source only contains h3, and the include/exclude policy